Skip to main content

 What this means for you

-• Temporary disruptions: If a register introduces a breaking change, you may see increased error rates or 503 Service Unavailable responses until we adapt
+• Temporary disruptions: If a register has a breaking change, you may see increased error rates or 503 Service Unavailable responses until we adapt.
+Note that you never pay for failed requests!

 • Status updates: Check status.topograph.co for real-time updates during incidents